How close are we to a cancer vaccine? Duke scientists say they’re closing in - NewsBreak

 If it all sounds familiar, it should — mRNA vaccines have been in the news quite a bit over the last two years.
 It’s the type of technology used to create the COVID-19 vaccines.

-“Remember, people were expecting that a successful vaccine would provide protective immunity to about 50% of patients, and the first two mRNA vaccines provided over 90% protection, a remarkable achievement,” said Dr. H. Kim Lyerly, who runs the lab at Duke.Alcohol ‘directly causes several types of cancer,’ doctors warn
+“Remember, people were expecting that a successful vaccine would provide protective immunity to about 50% of patients, and the first two mRNA vaccines provided over 90% protection, a remarkable achievement,” said Dr. H. Kim Lyerly, who runs the lab at Duke.Norman police release name of armed suspect shot, killed by police following chase

 Lyerly has been at Duke for nearly 40 years and has seen massive changes in how we can combat cancer going from relatively crude chemotherapy to very targeted immunotherapy.